turingschool/curriculum/source/projects/the_pivot.markdown

 The final evaluations will use the rubric below on the day the project is due.

-## Evaluation Rubrics
+## Evaluation Rubric

-### Checkpoint Evaluations

-The following criteria will be used for each Checkpoint evaluation:
+The following criteria will be used for each evaluation:

-#### Feature Delivery
+### Feature Delivery

 You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.

-* Completion: did you deliver what you committed to in the Kickoff?
+* Completion: did you deliver what you committed to build?
 * Organization: did you use your project management tool to keep the project organized?
 * Progress: are you on track to finish the project on time?
+Will/does the end product realize the vision of the concept?

 ### Technical Quality